revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 ---

-6. What is the command used to create a simple projet using Maven?
+6. What is the command used to create a simple project using Maven?

 <details> <summary> <b> Show Answer </b> </summary>